Mahdi-Shahrezaei/Nebula-Vault/README.md

 # Nebula-Vault
-Personal-Vaulet`♾️-Secure your sensitive data with Nebula Vault, the ultimate offline encrypted storage.
+Personal-Vault`♾️-Secure your sensitive data with Nebula Vault, the ultimate offline encrypted storage.
 Part of the upcoming Nebula security ecosystem, including Shield, Wipe, and Log.